 Loss Assumptions

 The P&C portfolio is long-tailed, with an average weighted lifetime of approximately 11 years.
-The longest-tail book is excess workers’ compensation for accident years 2010 and prior, which is mature, yet has a remaining average weighted lifetime of over 17 years, and a PVBE (present value best estimate) of approximately US$1.3 billion.
-The largest P&C book consists of Pollution Liability Products, with a PVBE of loss and loss adjustment reserves of US$1.0 billion and an average weighted lifetime of approximately 6 years.
-Taken together, these two books account for just over 60% of the reinsured open P&C claims as of 12/31/19.
+The longest-tail book is excess workers’ compensation for accident years 2011 and prior, which is mature, yet has a remaining average weighted lifetime of approximately 18 years, and a PVBE (present value best estimate) of approximately US$1.27 billion.
+The largest P&C book consists of Pollution Liability Products, with a PVBE of loss and loss adjustment reserves of US$1.34 billion and an average weighted lifetime of approximately 5 years.
+Taken together, these two books account for just over 69% of the reinsured open P&C claims as of 12/31/19.

 Risk Management Framework and Operational Model